-Anterior blepharitis is a chronic condition describing the inflammation of the eyelid margin.
-Symptoms include irritated, red, itchy or stinging eyes or eyelids, as well as fluctuating or blurred vision.
-Symptoms can vary in degree throughout the day, and can even be absent.
+Anterior blepharitis is a chronic condition characterised by inflammation of the eyelid margin.
+Symptoms include irritated, red, itchy or stinging eyes or eyelids, as well as fluctuating or blurred vision, and can fluctuate in severity over the day.
 As there are a number of different causes of anterior blepharitis, it is important to treat the underlying problem which can usually be determined over the course of a single consultation.
-Our optometrists at the Adelaide and Woodville branches of Innovative Eye Care can utilise our innovative equipment to determine the best course of action for treating blepharitis.
+Our optometrists at the Adelaide and Woodville branches of Innovative Eye Care use innovative equipment to determine the best course of action for treating blepharitis.

-Blepharitis is generally caused by an over-colonisation of organisms (including bacteria and demodex mites) along the lid margin, particularly along the eyelashes and the eyelash follicles.
-These microbes release toxins which trigger inflammation along the eyelids, causing them to become red, swollen and crusty.
-The toxins also enter the eye, producing more severe symptoms.
+Blepharitis is generally caused by an over-colonisation of micro-organisms along the lid margin, particularly along the eyelashes and the eyelash follicles.
+They release toxins which trigger inflammation along the eyelids, causing them to become red, swollen and crusty.
+The toxins can also enter the eye, producing more severe symptoms.
 This can be an underlying cause of eye infections such as conjunctivitis.
-Anterior blepharitis should not be confused with posterior blepharitis or meibomian gland dysfunction, although these different conditions often occur together.
+Anterior blepharitis should not be confused with posterior blepharitis or meibomian gland dysfunction.

-An important cause of blepharitis is demodex - small mites that inhabit the lid margins, irritating in the same way as bacteria.
+An important cause of blepharitis is demodex - small mites that inhabit the lid margins.
 Demodex mites are more common on our bodies as we get older, and every person over the age of 70 will have demodex mites on some area of the body.
-Demodex are resilient to conventional bacterial blepharitis treatments and therefore require a more specific approach.
+Demodex are resilient to conventional bacterial blepharitis treatments and require a more specific approach.
 Examination of the lashes under microscope is often needed to visualise the mites and make the diagnosis.
 This video describes more about demodex blepharitis:

 Demodex blepharitis can be trickier to manage as the mites can be resistant to conventional blepharitis treatment.
-Alternative treatments involving multiple Bleph-Ex procedures using tea-tree oil, and daily lid scrubs with Blephadex Eyelid Cleanser (with a tea-tree oil component) at home over many weeks are often necessary to eradicate demodex from your lashes.
-Because of this, it is important to be careful with hygiene and often a tea-tree based shampoo and facial cleanser, plus regular hot washes of linen and other manchester is recommended in conjunction with your eyelid treatment to prevent re-colonisation of your lids from other parts of your body.
+Alternative treatments involving multiple Bleph-Ex procedures using tea-tree oil and daily lid scrubs with Blephadex Eyelid Cleanser at home over many weeks are often necessary to eradicate demodex from your lashes.
 Certain patients, including those with roseacea, are more likely to react to the demodex mites and have symptoms.
 Talk to your optometrist for more detail about this if they suspect demodex blepharitis.

 SteriLid is an antibacterial foam that gently cleanses the eyelids and lashes while conditioning the skin around your eyes.
-Linalool, a key ingredient in SteriLid, is a naturally-occurring liquid distilled from plant oils including tea tree oil.
-Linalool has been formulated into SteriLid to create a gentle, pH-matched-to-skin eyelid cleanser which cleanses yet helps to maintain naturally antibacterial skin oils.
+Linalool, a key ingredient in SteriLid, is a naturally-occurring liquid distilled from plant oils, including tea tree oil.
+Linalool has been formulated into SteriLid to create a gentle, pH-matched eyelid cleanser which cleanses while maintaining naturally antibacterial skin oils.
 SteriLid is available from our online store here.

 This is a new and painless in-office procedure performed by your optometrist at Innovative Eye Care.
-A rotating cleaner removes debris on the lashes caused by blepharitis to assist home management and improve the lid quality.
-Patients with Demodex blepharitis benefit from this treatment with diluted tea-tree oil every 2-4 weeks as the mites are controlled.
+A rotating cleaner removes debris on the lashes caused by blepharitis to assist home management and improve lid quality.
+Patients with demodex blepharitis benefit from this treatment with diluted tea-tree oil every 2 to 4 weeks.

 Pflugfelder SC, Karpecki PM Perez VL.
 Treatment of Blepharitis: Recent Clinical Trials.
 The Ocular Surface Volume 12, Issue 4, October 2014, Pages 273-284